stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

-Additionally, this document follows the principle of least exposure: in each use case, we attempt to define the minimum amount of information exposed by endpoints and middleboxes that makes the
+Additionally, this document follows the principle of least exposure: in each use case, we attempt to define the minimum amount of information exposed by endpoints and middleboxes required by the proposed mechanism to solve the identified problem.
+In addition to being good engineering practice, this approach reduces the risk to privacy through inadvertent irrelevant metadata exposure, and reduces the amount of information available for application fingerprinting.

 # Firewall Traversal for UDP-Encapsulated Traffic